pbierkortte/AI-Prompt-Toolkit/README.md

 # AI Prompt Toolkit

-My Personal Collection of AI Prompts, Code Snippets, and Tips & Tricks for Enhancing AI Projects
+My Personal Collection of AI Prompts, Assistant Rules, Code Snippets, and Tips & Tricks for Enhancing AI Projects

 > [!IMPORTANT]
-> The contents of this repository, including prompts, documentation, code, and generated outputs, are likely AI-generated or AI-assisted (this note included 😄).
+> The contents of this repository, including prompts, rules, documentation, code, and generated outputs, are likely AI-generated or AI-assisted (this note included 😄).

 ## Purpose